hyron-group/reference/appcfg-file.md

 - **If you want to build a large application**, with modules that can be separated and reused.
 We recommend that you write appcfg of modules into it self directory

-Hyron also supports some special fields, allowing you to better control your application (Commonly used in modules)
+Hyron also supports some special fields ( only valid in root-appcfg and hyron-organization appcfg ), allowing you to better control your application (Commonly used in modules)

 - **fontware** : enable a global fontware
 - **backware** : enable a global backware